BonsaiDen/JavaScript-Garden/doc/prototype.md

 ## The prototype

-JavaScript does not feature the classical inheritance model, instead it uses a *prototypical* one.
+JavaScript does not feature a classical inheritance model, instead it uses a *prototypical* one.

 While this is often considered to be one of JavaScript's weaknesses, the prototypical inheritance model is in fact more powerful than the classic model.
-For example, it is fairly trivial to build a classic model on top of it, while the other way around is a far more difficult task.
+It is for example fairly trivial to build a classic model on top of it, while the other way around is a far more difficult task.

 Due to the fact that JavaScript is basically the only widely used language that features prototypical inheritance, it takes some time to adjust to the